North Carolina State University

 Progress on these goals and metrics will be achieved through the hard work and commitment of institutional leaders, faculty, and staff.
 In that spirit, North Carolina State University has identified these contributions that North Carolina State University aspires to make to the UNC Strategic Plan over the next five years.

-From NC State: NC State’s land-grant mission of providing education, research, and outreach that benefits all North Carolinians drives the university’s path forward, as reflected in our strategic plan.
+From NC State: NC State’s land-grant mission to provide education, research, and outreach that benefits all North Carolinians drives the university’s path forward, as reflected in our strategic plan.
 A strong North Carolina depends on attracting students from all backgrounds, providing them with a high-quality experiential education, making extensive efforts to ensure that they graduate in a timely manner, and positioning them to solve society’s grand challenges.
 Our state benefits greatly from NC State’s position as a pre-eminent research enterprise, which continues to create and grow economic, societal, and intellectual prosperity.
 With the local, national, and global landscape constantly changing, we seek to improve the future by preparing today’s students for tomorrow’s careers in science, technology, engineering, and mathematics.
 We’re creating a path forward for North Carolina through prioritizing success in increasing rural enrollments, our five-year undergraduate graduation rate, undergraduate degree efficiency, critical workforces, and research productivity.

 By fall 2021, NC State will enroll 5,836 rural students, a 6.1% increase over 2016 levels (335 additional rural students over a base of 5,501).